smaurice101/maadsbml/docs/source/maadsbmlnotebook.rst

    host='http://127.0.0.1'
    port=5595

-   ### Change these two folder to your local paths that you used for the volume mappings in Docker Local Paths on Linux/Mac
+   # Change these two folders to your local paths that you used for the volume mappings
+   # in Docker Local Paths on Linux/Mac
    # Local Paths on Windows - Change to your local paths
    localstagingfolder = "c:\\maads\\maadsbml\\staging" # change this folder to your local mapped staging folder localexceptionfolder = "c:\\maads\\maadsbml\\exception" # change this folder to your local mapped exception folder